 References

-- Monetary Authority of Singapore, Principles to Promote Fairness, Ethics, Accountability and Transparency (FEAT) in the Use of Artificial Intelligence and Data Analytics in Singapore's Financial Sector, November 2019.
+4. Monetary Authority of Singapore, Principles to Promote Fairness, Ethics, Accountability and Transparency (FEAT) in the Use of Artificial Intelligence and Data Analytics in Singapore's Financial Sector, November 2018.
+The Veritas consortium, formed in November 2019, is a separate initiative; this guide previously merged the two dates.

-- Personal Data Protection Commission, Advisory Guidelines on Use of Personal Data in AI Recommendation and Decision Systems, 2023.
+7. Personal Data Protection Commission, Advisory Guidelines on Use of Personal Data in AI Recommendation and Decision Systems, issued 1 March 2024.
 PDPC, Singapore.
+Advisory, not legally binding.

-- Office of the Superintendent of Financial Institutions (Canada), Guideline E-23: Model Risk Management, 2023 revision, with AI-specific supervisory guidance.
+9. Office of the Superintendent of Financial Institutions (Canada), Guideline E-23: Model Risk Management (2027), effective May 2027.
 OSFI, Ottawa.
+The 2023 item was a consultation draft, not an operative revision.